 Abstract.
-Bisimulation-based information flow properties were introduced by Focardi and Gorrieri [6] as a way of specifying security properties for transition system models.
+Bisimulation-based information flow properties were introduced by Focardi and Gorrieri [5] as a way of specifying security properties for transition system models.
 These properties were shown to be decidable for finite-state systems.
 In this paper, we study the problem of verifying these properties for some well-known classes of infinite state systems.
 We show that all the properties are undecidable for each of these classes of systems.

-Keywords: model-checking, pushdown system, petri net, process algebra, bisimulation, information flow
+Keywords: model-checking, pushdown systems, bisimulation, information flow